 Credits, 3 sem. hrs.
-Prerequisite(s): Sophomore Standing or instructor's consent.
+Prerequisite(s): HIS 102 or HIS 104 or instructor's consent.

 A study of the causes and consequences of the First World War, with emphasis on the transformative nature of the war and its legacy in the twentieth century.